jariperttunen/lukeghg/README.md

 + ARKISTOON: Files to store in Luke official archive system (in Finnish).
 + CRFREPORTER_ANNUAL_CHECK: Annual manual work with CRFReporter
-+ InstallAndUpdateLukeGHG: Install and update `lukeghg` package, User guide for python scripts.
++ INSTALL_AND_USAGE: Install and update `lukeghg` package, User guide for python scripts.